 Bearwallow Mountain is also a great fall and winter hike.

 Bearwallow Mountain Trail | 4854 Bearwallow Mountain Rd, Hendersonville, NC 28792

 9. Moore Cove Falls

-Trek a 1.4-mile out and back straight to a 50-foot waterfall.
+Trek a 1.4-mile out-and-back trail straight to a 50-foot waterfall.
 Never climb these falls, though – there have been causalities.

-Moore Cove Falls is located just past Looking Glass Falls in the Pisgah National Forest off of the Forest Heritage Scenic Byway.
-Sliding Rock is also nearby.
+Moore Cove Falls is located just past Looking Glass Falls off of the Forest Heritage Scenic Byway about 50 minutes away from Asheville.
+Sliding Rock is nearby.